slrslr/Linux-bash-scripts-miscellaneous/README.md

 **isipblocked** - search for IP in various log files to discover details about its activity and if is blocked in iptables or in Configserver firewall

 **namesilobalance** - Bash script to discover current funds balance of the Namesilo.com account and report via email if the balance is below the defined treshold

+**optimizeimages** - bash script to optimize images in certain directory reducing size for better performance and disk space savings